 Preferred stock Vs. common stock:A preferred stock is part of ownership in an open company.
 The preferred stock has some characteristics of a common stock and other bond.
 Preferred stocks pay a dividend same as common stock.
 The difference is that the preferred stock distribute an agreed dividend at regular intervals.
 This quality is similar to bonds.
 Common stocks may distribute dividends according to the profitability of the company.
 Dividends on preferred stocks are often higher than dividends on common stocks.
 The dividend can be adjustable and vary with the Libor, or it can be a fixed amount that never varies.
 There are many differences between preferred stocks and common stocks, which are listed below:

-What is the difference between preferred stocks and common stocks?
+So What is the Difference between preferred and common stocks?

 Common stocks may offer their holders significant voting rights over the issues that society faces or is experiencing difficulties with.
 This is an important right, as holders of preferred stocks are not entitled to vote after receiving the dividend before Common stockholders.

 2. Common stock holder’s shares do not always receive dividends, while preferred stock holders receive fixed income dividends

 Common stockholders are entitled to dividends if the company makes a profit.
 When a company is just beginning, it usually does not pay dividends to shareholders and all the money is reinvested in the company.
 This is done with the approval of the Board of Directors.
 Later, as the core of the business grows stronger, they pay a percentage to the common stockholders in the form of dividends.
 However, this will only take place after repayment of the loans granted by the Company and payment of the dividend to the preferred stockholders.